 A move into packaging production for the fast-moving food sector saw substantial business growth.
 Product innovation, calculated risk-taking and investment in both estate and machinery mean that we are one of the UK’s largest independent food packaging manufacturers.
 We provide packaging solutions to supermarkets, multi-national food manufacturers, foodservice and fresh produce companies across the UK.
-Our sites at Keighley, West Yorkshire and Washington, Tyne and Wear employ over 220 staff.

 Group Managing Director Kenton Robbins was appointed in 2017, enabling Andy to focus on the continued strategic development of the firm in his role as CEO alongside Michelle, Group Director.
 A clutch of packaging industry product design awards and accolades followed.

 Following our appointment by the Department of Health and Social Care in April 2020 to produce disposable aprons for frontline NHS and social care staff, we rebranded as PFF Group with a Packaging division and a new Health division.
-We are proud to have used our expertise to support the NHS at a critical time, as well as creating job opportunities in a challenging economic climate.
+We are proud to have used our expertise to support the NHS at a critical time, as well as create job opportunities in a challenging economic climate.
 PFF is now the largest manufacturer of PPE aprons in the UK and our two divisions are both members of the Made in Britain campaign.

 As for the future?
 ‘We are going for it’.
 Just as Andy and Michelle said they would, back in 1993.

-Husband & wife team Andy (Managing Director) and Michelle Bairstow (Financial Director) founded Keighley based Promotional Forming & Finishing Limited (PFF); operating from a 1,200sq. ft. building, the business specialised in the manufacture of non-food packaging and packing work.
+Husband & wife team Andy (Managing Director) and Michelle Bairstow (Financial Director) founded Keighley-based Promotional Forming & Finishing Limited (PFF); operating from a 1,200sq. ft. building, the business specialised in the manufacture of non-food packaging and packing work.

 The business bought its first premises in Idle, Bradford and moved its operations to the 25,000 sq. ft. site where it traded as PFF Packaging Limited.